shakesbeare/berintmoffett-com/client/static/lessons/lesson-details.md

 I try to foster a relatable and down-to-earth atmosphere with my students.
 While I will always remain professional, the teachers which have been the most successful for me have been those that I was able to make friends with.

-## Private Music Lessons

-I offer private lesson teaching trombone, cello, and music composition.
-Students should expect to learn technical and artistic skills but also practice techniques and performance etiquette.

-Parents or guardians are welcome to sit in on lessons.
-For younger students, this is encouraged so they can help the student stay on track during the week.

 ## What to expect